 This requires a team effort.
 Workplace safety law requires employers to be aware of such potential problems.
 They are required to talk to workers about any safety problem and listen to those who raise any concerns about the safety of that work.
 If any of the risk factors can be identified in the work, then it is likely to be hazardous.

 Often the solution is a collective one.
-Such a discussion may make a detailed risk assessment unnecessary, if the risk is known and the solution obvious e.g. upgrade old pallet jack to a more ergonomic design to make them easier to push.
+Such a discussion may make a detailed risk assessment unnecessary if the risk is known and the solution obvious e.g. upgrading old pallet jack to a more ergonomic design to make them easier to push.

 If a detailed risk assessment is required, this will determine the extent of the problem and help determine how much needs to be done to avoid injury or at least minimize the risk as much as possible.
 A well-designed work area, improved work procedures, ergonomically designed tools and equipment will help eliminate or reduce risk factors associated with hazardous manual tasks.

 The best and most cost-effective way to manage the risk is not to have it in the workplace in the first place by “designing it out”.
 This requires redesigning the workplace layout to avoid manual handling risk.
 If the workplace can’t be changed, the same planning can be applied to re-designing the actual work processes to minimise hazardous lifting, pulling or pushing tasks.

 If the solution is to invest in the latest labour-saving devices employers need to be sure that products provided by manufacturers, importers or suppliers are verified as safe and are used for the purpose for which they are intended, or new hazards might be introduced into the workplace.